Furkan Andıç: Life

 Andıç was born and raised in Istanbul, Turkey.
 His mother is of Bosnian descent while his father is from Trabzon, Turkey.
 He graduated from Yeditepe University in 2012.
 He's the middle son of his parents' three sons.

-He began his television career with the TNT series Kolej Günlüğü (College Diary).
-In August 2015, it was announced that he had been cast in the Turkish TV series Kırgın Çiçekler.
+He began his television career with the TNT series Kolej Günlüğü (College Diary) alongside Burak Deniz.
+In August 2015, it was announced that he had been cast in the youth series Kırgın Çiçekler.
+He was cast Umutsuz Ev Kadınları adaptation of Desperate Housewives.

-He then played in Kaçak Gelinler.
+With Selin Şekerci, Açelya Topaloğlu, Deniz Baysal, he played together in Kaçak Gelinler for the second time.
 In 2016, he portrayed the character Sinan/Tankut on Kanal D's series Tatlı İntikam.
 In 2017, he was cast in a leading role in the TV series Meryem.
 In January 2018, he revealed that he was in a relationship with actress Dilan Çiçek Deniz.
 The two broke up in November 2018.
 In June 2019, he was cast in a leading role in the TV series Her Yerde Sen alongside Aybüke Pusat.